Overview

 Clothing

-During the day— Start with a swimsuit and/or swim trunks and synthetic or merino wool shirt as a base layer.
-Depending on the weather, temperature and how wet you’re getting in the rapids, additional layers for sun protection or insulation can be added or subtracted.
+During the day—Start with a swimsuit and/or swim trunks and a synthetic or Merino wool shirt as a base layer.
+Additional layers for sun protection or insulation can be added and subtracted depending on the weather, temperature, and how wet you’re getting in the rapids.

-In camp – When the weather is warm, a pair of lightweight cotton pants or shorts and a shirt make great camp wear.
+In camp—When the weather is warm, lightweight cotton pants/shorts and shirts make great camp wear.
 Anytime the forecast calls for cool evenings and cold nights, a dry set of long underwear is the perfect base layer under long pants and a fleece sweater.

 Footwear

-During the day— The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+During the day—The best choice is an amphibious shoe that drains water, protects your toes, and won’t come off in swirling currents.
 A retired pair of athletic shoes can work well, too.
 Sport sandals with a heel strap are a good option.
 Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

 Headwear